domarps/OS_from_Scratch/README.md

 # OS_from_Scratch
-Implementing a  bootable OS.
-Thanks to "How to Write an Operating System from Scratch?" by Nick Blundell
+>> Implementing a  bootable OS.
+>> "How to Write an Operating System from Scratch?" by Nick Blundell